the-ethan-hunt/first-timers-guide/README.md

 Q: I don't know a language.
 Can I contribute?

 A: Absolutely.
 You don't require knowledge of any particular language.
-You but must know about the article you are contributing.
+However, you must know about the article you are contributing.

 ### License